bbadzioch/course-in-a-box/index.md

 ## Textbook

-The corse will follow lecture notes posted on this website.
+The course will follow lecture notes posted on this website.
 If you would like to use a published text as a supplement, a popular and good textbook is [Topology by J.R.
 Munkres](https://www.amazon.com/Topology-2nd-Economy-James-Munkres/dp/8120320468/ref=pd_cp_14_1?_encoding=UTF8&pd_rd_i=8120320468&pd_rd_r=4VZWC9KGC5G31YR4T9ZA&pd_rd_w=5hg0t&pd_rd_wg=60htE&psc=1&refRID=4VZWC9KGC5G31YR4T9ZA).
 There are many other good options.
 You can check with me if you would like to